one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 # Dell Chromebook 13 7310 Hackintosh

-Confirmed working on MacOS Catalina 10.15.5 and MrChromebox's coreboot 4.12
+### Confirmed working on:
+- MacOS: **Catalina 10.15.5**
+- MrChromebox coreboot: **4.12**

 #
-This is not meant to be a guide or walkthrough but merely a dump of files and notes to get MacOS working on a Dell Chromebook 13.
+This is not meant to be a thorough guide or walkthrough.
+It is merely a dump of files and notes to get MacOS working on a Dell Chromebook 13.
 I will try to keep this updated as I update my Chromebook to future MacOS releases.

 #